tplisson/k8s-CKAD-study-notes/README.md

 - killer.sh_
   https://killer.sh/ckad
   - not free but worth it
-  - 29.99€ for 2 CKA sessions of the same mock exam
+  - 29.99€ for two CKAD sessions of the same mock exam

 - Dimitris-Ilias Gkanatsios
 https://github.com/dgkanatsios/CKAD-exercises